Badgerati/Pode/docs/Tutorials/Misc/DesktopApp.md

 # Desktop Application

-Normally in Pode you define a server and run it however, using the [`gui`](../../Functions/Core/Gui) function Pode can serve the server up as a desktop application.
+Normally in Pode you define a server and run it, however if you use the [`gui`](../../Functions/Core/Gui) function Pode will serve the server up as a desktop application.

 !!! warning
     Currently only supported on Windows due to using WPF.
-(Though it appears WPF could soon be supported on .NET Core 3)

 ## Setting Server to run as Application